10 Tips for Being a Better Remote Worker

 5. Be realistic.

 Remember how many times you sat in front of your computer screen at work and did absolutely nothing all day?
 Truth be told, you might have similar days working from home, too.
 Realize that some days you will be super productive—and other days maybe not as much.
 Just know how to get yourself out of it—you have deadlines and work to do, after all!
 And if you have a day when things just aren’t going right, promise yourself to make up for it the next day by starting earlier or not checking Facebook until you’re done for the day.

 6. Be social.

 Like many remote workers, you might have chosen to work from home so you could avoid office drama and distractions, allowing you to focus solely on your work.
 That doesn’t mean that you shouldn’t interact with others, particularly those on your remote team.
 Many remote companies offer ways in which workers can stay connected to each other—both for work purposes as well as for play.
 Balsamiq uses HipChat, monthly video calls, and local get-togethers for people who are near each other, along with annual retreats to keep employees connected.
 Even if you prefer to work alone, try to make an effort to be social with your colleagues.
-It can help strengthen your team, and you just might make a friend at work—who lives halfway around the world!
+It can help strengthen your team, and you just might make a friend at work—even if they live halfway around the world!

 Finding your focus can be a challenge when you work remotely.
 After all, all the creature comforts of home are right there—like last night’s leftovers, your couch, and an entire season of This Is Us just waiting for you.
 So even if you feel like having the TV on for background noise, it can be easy to get distracted, and not get your work done.
 One of the best ways to limit distractions is by setting up a separate space to work from, whether it’s a room, a closet, or even a nook off your breakfast nook.
 Having a home office (no matter what you choose) can help you feel like you’re working in a real office—and not just from home.